Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libb2/README.md

     University of Antwerpen.
 It is a straightforward configure - make - make install process.

-## TODO

-  * Currently the flag `-match=native` is added.
-It might be possible to prevent this with `--enable-native=no`.
-Try this out and implement in the next version to ensure proper cross-compiling.
+  * For LUMI/23.12:

+      * Copy the license information to the installation directories, and improved sanity checks.

+      * Use `--enable-native=no` to avoid adding `-march=native` to the compiler flags to improve cross-compiling.